hathibelagal-dev/desktop4mistral/README.md

 - `/git` to read a github repository
 - `/wiki_search` to search Wikipedia
 - `/wiki_id` to look up the contents of a Wikipedia page
+- `/save` to save the entire chat session as a JSON file
 - `/talk` to turn talking `on` or `off`.
-Uses Kokoro-82M as the TTS model.
-Expect reasonable performance.
+Uses Kokoro as the TTS model.
+You can expect reasonable performance on most hardware.

 ## Support
 For issues and feature requests, please use the GitHub [Issues](https://github.com/hathibelagal-dev/desktop4mistral/issues) page.